AT-Publishing/website/_posts/2020-10-23-3-nokyc-risks.md

 Simply put, when a crypto exchange does something that **discourages traders from withdrawing their money** whenever they are not trading, you know the platform is in trouble.

+Ideally, there should be no upper cap on crypto withdrawals for no-KYC users.
+Exchanges might pull a story about mitigating abuse by criminals.
+This is nonsense, on public blockchains all transactions are traceable.
+Capping withdrawals makes no sense.

+> Bitfinex has no maximum withdrawal limit for unverified traders.
+[Sign up here with 6% fee discount](http://bit.ly/at-bfx-banner2020)

 The most recent showcase of this tell-tale sign was the Chinese futures exchange OKEx.
 In October 2020 all cryptocurrency withdrawals were halted on OKEx.
 It soon transpired that [the reason for the halt was in fact police investigation](https://www.msn.com/en-us/money/news/chinese-police-investigation-halts-withdrawals-at-cryptoexchange-okex/ar-BB1a59XF).

 A crypto exchange will never announce they got hacked or seized before touching user withdrawals.
 Withdrawals will go first, only after some time will the users know what actually happened and whether they have a chance of getting their crypto back.